Nomeyho/dart_mc_ping/README.md

 ```

 ## Note
-The text formatters (color, bold, italic etc.) of the server's MOTD
+The text formatters of the server's MOTD
 are sometimes returned inside the text instead of using the dedicated fields of the `ChatObject`.

 Example: